back to homepage

 The appropriate equipment for Helgoland can look very different and from my point of view, one cannot really do anything wrong here.
 The fact is that many animals on Helgoland are quite accustomed to humans, so the escape distances are relatively short.
 Nevertheless, larger telephoto lenses make a lot of sense, as one should not disturb the animals as much as possible and for bird photography, a lot of focal length is usually required anyway.
 In my following statement on focal length, I refer to APS-C, as this is still the format among DSLRs that is most widely used..

 For aerial shots of the Northern Gannets at Lummenfelsen, smaller telephoto lenses are sufficient.
 200 to 300mm focal length is often enough since the Northern Gannets build their nests quite close to the cliff edge path and the distances during approach are very short.
+Some of the gannets are so close, that you can also photograph them very well with a wide-angle lens.
 However, if the goal is to capture portraits of the birds, 500 to 600mm should be available.
-All of my shots of the Northern Gannets were taken with a 300mm and a 600mm telephoto lens.
+The most of my shots of the Northern Gannets were taken with a 300mm, 400mm or a 600mm telephoto lens.

 click for larger view